Iryna Venediktova: Joint Investigation Team

-On March 25, 2022, at the borders crossing point Krakovets on the border of Ukraine and Poland, Prosecutor General Venediktova signed an agreement on the establishment of a Joint Investigation Group (JIT) with the Prosecutor General of the Republic of Lithuania and the Republic of Poland to ensure a coordinated investigation into the crime of aggression, violation of laws and customs of war and committing other war crimes by Russian Federation.
-Subsequently, for the first time in its history, the Office of the Prosecutor of the International Criminal Court became a member of the JIT.
-Later, Estonia, Latvia and Slovakia joined the Joint Investigation Group.
-It is the largest Joint Investigation Group in history of Eurojust, based on which it was created.
+On 25 March 2022, at the borders crossing point Krakovets on the border of Ukraine and Poland, Prosecutor General Venediktova signed an agreement on the establishment of a Joint investigation team (JIT) with the Prosecutor General of the Republic of Lithuania and the Republic of Poland to ensure a coordinated investigation into the crime of aggression, violation of laws and customs of war and committing other war crimes by Russian Federation.
+Subsequently, for the first time in its history, the Office of the Prosecutor of the ICC became a member of the JIT.
+Later, Estonia, Latvia and Slovakia joined the JIT.
+It is the largest JIT in history of Eurojust, based on which it was created.

 International legal front

-The United States, the EU and the United Kingdom have created an advisory group for the Ukrainian Office of the Prosecutor General on atrocity crimes – Atrocity Crimes Advisory Group.
+The United States, the EU and the United Kingdom have created an advisory group for the Ukrainian Office of the Prosecutor General on atrocity crimes; the Atrocity Crimes Advisory Group.
 After fruitful negotiations between Prosecutor General Venediktova and well-known British lawyer Amal Clooney in the United Kingdom, the Legal task Force was established, which helps Ukrainian law enforcement officers in matters of international law and asset confiscation.

-In July 2022, Prosecutor General Iryna Venediktova presented Ukraine at the Ukraine Accountability Conference in the Hague.
+In July 2022, Prosecutor General Venediktova presented Ukraine at the Ukraine Accountability Conference in the Hague.
 As a result of the event, 45 countries of the world signed a declaration on the establishment of a Dialog Group to unite world initiatives.

-As of July 2022, Iryna Venediktova signed more than 10 bilateral documents with prosecutors and law enforcement agencies of the countries of the world on cooperation on crimes that are cause for concern to the entire international community.
+As of July 2022, Venediktova signed more than 10 bilateral documents with prosecutors and law enforcement agencies of the countries of the world on cooperation on crimes that are cause for concern to the entire international community.
 Also, in March 2022, the Prosecutor General of Ukraine signed a Working agreement with Laura Kövesi on behalf of EU Prosecutor’s Office.
 Ukraine became the first country to have such an agreement with the European Prosecutor’s Office.

 The mission of experts from France, experts from Slovakia, Lithuania and Poland were involved in the work at the scene of war crimes.